Torah scroll (Yemenite): Treating of leather and ink used in Torah scroll

+When it came to ğawīl (the full-grain leather), scribes would write on the side on which the hair had grown, since its side was smoother than the other side.

 In Yemen, scribes prepared their own ink concoction, usually made from soaking copper sulphate crystals (copper vitriol) in water, known locally as zāğ (زاج), but more often by mixing in the water al-ḥura (Litharge of alum), qishr rumān (Pomegranate rinds), ʿafaṣ (Gall), ground to a powder and steeped in water and exposed to the sun's rays for two or three days, sifted of its residue and its yellowish liquid added to the ink concoction only near the time of writing, and after the ink had once again been allowed to sit in the sun for more than a day in order to receive its luster.
 An excessive amount of gall was seen as detrimental to the ink, therefore, used sparingly, as also too many pomegranate rinds will cause the ink to fade.
 A little sugar was also added to the ink concoction, as well as soot from the flame of burnt oils held against glass and ṣameġ (Gum Arabic).
 In some places, wormwood (Artemisia absinthium), or what is called in Arabic shiba, was added to the ink to preserve the leather from mold and mildew.
 The traditional writing instrument in Yemen was the cane reed (calamus), rather than the feathered quill.